-Applications for 2019 Study Grants will open 1 September 2018
+Applications for 2019 Study Grants open

 The ACA National Study Grant Scheme (ACANSS) is available to Aboriginal and/or Torres Strait Islander people who are studying a chiropractic course at an Australian University.

 It is an ACA initiative designed to encourage and assist Aboriginal and Torres Strait Islander students in chiropractic to complete their studies and join the health workforce.
 ACA has a strong relationship with Indigenous Allied Health Australia (IAHA), the national not-for-profit Aboriginal and Torres Strait Islander allied health organisation, who will be a key partner in the selection and support of the successful candidate.

 Download the ACA National Study Grant Application Form >

 For updates on future study grant rounds please contact ACA at email@example.com or IAHA at www.iaha.com.au/allied-health-careers/scholarships/

 Applications will be considered from applicants who are:

 - of Aboriginal and/or Torres Strait Islander descent

 - Applicants must identify as and be able to provide a confirmation of their Aboriginal and/or Torres Strait Islander status.